tibs/markup-history/markup-history-extended-notes.rst

 Docbook
 =======

-.. note:: 1991 Docbook *Semantic*.
+:1991 Docbook: *Semantic*.
 Still in use today.

+Docbook dates from the same year as HTML.

-"A semantic markup language for technical documentation"
+Docbook is "a semantic markup language for technical documentation".

-However, I think it is often "semantic" in the same way that |LaTeX| is "semantic" - often also for presentational purposes (but not *necessarily*).
+However, I think it is often "semantic" in the same way that |LaTeX| is "semantic", i.e., used for mainly presentational purposes.

-Same year as HTML

-Example of Docbook 4.3 from
+An example of Docbook 4.3 from http://www.informatik.tu-cottbus.de/~giurca/tutorials/DocBook/index.htm
-http://www.informatik.tu-cottbus.de/~giurca/tutorials/DocBook/index.htm

-Before Docbook 5, an SGML language, defined by a DTD

-DocBook 5 is an XML language, formally defined by a RELAX NG schema with integrated Schematron rules.

 .. code:: XML